 (p.
-14) While some evolutionists are using modified editions of Haeckel's embryonic chart, others have removed his name and female egg cell.
+14) While some evolutionists are using modified editions of Haeckel's embryonic chart, others have removed his name and attributed the chart to Karl Ernst von Baer, the discoverer of the female egg cell.
 This is a great error, because von Baer taught against Darwinian evolution as well as against Haeckel's doctrine of recapitulation!